TheNaman47/RT_Camp_Twitter/README.md

 Though the complete assignment is not over.The last part is still remaining and also one task of part 2.
 I am working on it.

 As soon as more work is done, it will get uploaded here.

+**Updated and Added Files**
+Updated Login.php, slider.php and instant_search.php for new functionalities like searching followers.

+Also added Storing.php which updates the slider content when a searched follower is clicked.
+It is not perfectly working as you have to refresh the page to see the results but I am working on it.